March 16, 2026

 Here's what makes them worth considering:

-- Ability to place students and match students with preceptors in various specialties, including urgent care, women's health, and as a pediatric preceptor.
+• Ability to place students and match students with preceptors in various specialties, including urgent care, women's health, and as a pediatric preceptor.

-- Access to a wide network of healthcare professionals, including family nurse practitioners, who support both nursing students and graduate nursing programs.
+• Access to a wide network of healthcare professionals, including family nurse practitioners, who support both nursing students and graduate nursing programs.

-- Support for graduate nursing programs and NP programs, ensuring students can find NP preceptors for their clinical rotations.
+• Support for graduate nursing programs and NP programs, ensuring students can find NP preceptors for their clinical rotations.

-- Matches lead to a fulfilling clinical experience and provide guidance in patient care, helping students develop essential clinical skills and confidence.
+• Matches lead to a fulfilling clinical experience and provide guidance in patient care, helping students develop essential clinical skills and confidence.

-Access to Vetted, Experienced Preceptors
+Access to Vetted, Experienced Clinical Preceptors

-Graduate On Time
+A Real Path to Graduate On Time

-Support with Paperwork and Approvals
+Support With Paperwork and School Approvals

 Cons of Using a Nurse Practitioner Preceptor Matching Service